Sceptre/sceptre/docs/_source/docs/stack_group_config.rst

 profile
 ~~~~~~~
+* Resolvable: No
+* Inheritance strategy: Overrides parent if set by child

 The name of the profile as defined in ``~/.aws/config`` and
 ``~/.aws/credentials``.
 Use the `aws configure --profile <profile_id>` command